RF-KeyTA/KeyTA/src/keyta/tests/windows/features.md

 ## Templates

-- In the Templates tab a template can be created by clicking on the plus icon
+- In the Templates tab a template can be created by adding another template and clicking on the plus icon

     - A template must define at least one field